 Top 8 Design Trends That Are Dominating

 Design trends have been changing over time.
-Back in the day (like 20 years ago), the design was all about minimalism, which meant a lack of decoration and detail on an object.
+Back in the day (like 20 years ago), design was all about minimalism, which meant a lack of decoration and detail on an object.

 We can see this in objects like coffee cups with simple or complex patterns depending on how you prefer your drink to taste!

 In 2021, the design will continue its trend of intricate details mixed with simplicity.
-Still, it will be even more focused on creating products for health purposes and environmental reasons.
+Still, it will be even more focused on creating products for health and environmental reasons.
 Hence, they need less energy than before and don’t contribute negatively to the environment.

 Designers also think that these changes show how society has shifted its attitudes towards what’s important, from luxury items to affordable goods or things with a positive impact, such as sustainable food containers, water bottles made out of different materials (like plant-based plastics), recycling clothing and using greener clothes dyes.

 One of the main ideas behind the design is that it’s constantly evolving, and it’s not about achieving perfection.
-Designers are always tuning in to what society needs and how technology can help meet that demand.
+Designers are constantly tuning in to what society needs and how technology can help meet that demand.

 These are the eight design trends that are dominating 2021:

 - 3D Designs

 One of the biggest design trends for 2021 is an optical illusion.
 Designers develop designs that create a sense of depth, even though they may not be accurate – such as using shadows in their designs or creating an object with two different colours from every angle.

 This trend creates a three-dimensional effect and causes people to view it differently from other art types.